daemonraco/toobasic/docs/forms.md

 The next sections will guide you in how to do such a thing.

 ### Warning
-This example will be build step by step so you can see how to create a complete form with its details using commands.
+This example will be built step by step so you can see how to create a complete form with its details using commands.
+But that can be a little tedious, so, if you simply want to create a basic form, [this link](tech/qforms.md) may be of more use.

 ## Using forms
 ### Creating a form